tuan188/MGiGen/README.md

 ```

 ### 1.6.
 Setting Template:
-Copy the enum then run:
+To create a setting template, copy the setting enum then run:

 ```
 $ igen template setting <Scene_Name> [--section] [--window]